sndrec/source-sdk-2013/docs/tf_weapon_modding.md

-# Team Fortress Weapon Modding Guide
+# Team Fortress Weapon Modding 101

 This document explains how weapons are described and registered in the Source SDK's Team Fortress code base.
-It shows where the weapon enumeration lives, how the weapon info parser works, and outlines the general steps for adding your own weapon and projectile classes.
+It shows where the weapon enumeration lives, how the weapon info parser works, and outlines the general steps for adding your own new base weapons, inherited weapons, and projectile classes.

-## Weapon definitions
+## Base weapon definitions

 Weapons are enumerated in `tf_shareddefs.h` under `ETFWeaponType`.
 Every entry maps to an in‑game weapon ID.
 New weapons should be appended at the end of the enum to avoid breaking demos: